The Meaning and Message of 1 Timothy 6:12

 Fight the good fight of faith, lay hold on eternal life, whereunto thou art also called, and hast professed a good profession before many witnesses.
 (1 Timothy 6:12, KJV)

 How did we arrive at the above conclusion?
-Continue reading to learn how.
+Keep reading to find out.

-In his first letter to Timothy, the apostle Paul challenges Christians to “fight the good fight of faith.”
-To fully grasp what he meant by this statement, we must first consider how the primary audience interpreted it.
+In his first letter to Timothy, the apostle Paul challenges Timothy to “fight the good fight of faith.”
+To fully grasp what Paul meant by this statement, we must first consider how the primary audience understood it.

-A few wealthy individuals from this city converted to Christianity, and among them were some who trusted in their wealth.
-This is mostly why Paul instructs Timothy to warn new believers against trusting in “uncertain riches.”
-(1 Timothy 6:17, KJV).
+A few wealthy individuals from this city converted to Christianity, and among them were some who mistakenly placed their trust in their wealth.
+This is precisely why Paul advises Timothy to caution new believers against relying on “uncertain riches” (1 Timothy 6:17, KJV).

 Ephesus flourished.
 On one side they had some of the richest soil in Asia Minor and access to the silk road.
 On the other side they had they built a port to trade with the rest of ancient Europe.
 They built a city of marble.
 They built a stadium that sat tens of thousands of people.
 They built a two-story teaching hospital.
 They built a sprawling library.
 But most importantly, they built the Temple of Artemis, one of the Seven Wonders of the World.